Do closed captions belong in movie theaters? Every deaf dude would unequivocally say “yes.”

 I’m a deaf dude and I’m unequivocally saying, “Well, maybe, but-“

 Oh, crud.
 Stipulations!
 Equivocations!
 Nuance!
 Time to write an essay!

 So, I’m Deaf

-I was born moderately deaf in both ears.
-When I got my cohlear implant (CI) surgery in 2001, it wiped my residual hearing out completely.
+I was born moderately deaf in both ears and started with hearing aids.
+When I got my cochlear implant (CI) surgery in 2001, it wiped out my residual hearing.

 What I should point out is all the transitions between my processor’s programs are not what you call “seamless.”